casey/filepack/README.md

 --------

-`filepack create` can optionally write metadata describing the contents of the package to a file named `metadata.json`, contain a JSON object with the following keys:
+`filepack create` can optionally write metadata describing the contents of the package to a file named `metadata.json`, containing a JSON object with the following keys:

 - `title`: A string containing the package's human-readable title.